pyutils.typez package

 - class pyutils.typez.persistent.PicklingFileBasedPersistent(data: Any | None = None)[source]

-from pyutils.typez import persistent @persistent.persistent_autoloaded_singleton() class MyClass(persistent.PicklingFileBasedPersistent): def __init__(self, data: Optional[Whatever]): if data: # initialize state from data else: # if desired, initialize an "empty" object with new state. @staticmethod @overrides def get_filename() -> str: return "/path/to/where/you/want/to/save/data.bin" @staticmethod @overrides def should_we_save_data(filename: str) -> bool: return true_if_we_should_save_the_data_this_time() @staticmethod @overrides def should_we_load_data(filename: str) -> bool: return persistent.was_file_written_within_n_seconds(whatever) # Persistent will handle the plumbing to instantiate your class # from its persisted state iff the :meth:`should_we_load_data` # says it's ok to.
-It will also persist the current in-memory # state to disk at program exit iff the :meth:`should_we_save_data` # methods says to. c = MyClass()
+- Bases: - FileBasedPersistent- A class that stores its state in a file as pickled Python objects. - Example usage: - from pyutils.typez import persistent @persistent.persistent_autoloaded_singleton() class MyClass(persistent.PicklingFileBasedPersistent): def __init__(self, data: Optional[Whatever]): if data: # initialize state from data else: # if desired, initialize an "empty" object with new state. @staticmethod @overrides def get_filename() -> str: return "/path/to/where/you/want/to/save/data.bin" @staticmethod @overrides def should_we_save_data(filename: str) -> bool: return true_if_we_should_save_the_data_this_time() @staticmethod @overrides def should_we_load_data(filename: str) -> bool: return persistent.was_file_written_within_n_seconds(whatever) # Persistent will handle the plumbing to instantiate your class # from its persisted state iff the :meth:`should_we_load_data` # says it's ok to.
+It will also persist the current in-memory # state to disk at program exit iff the :meth:`should_we_save_data` # methods says to. c = MyClass() - You should override this. - Parameters:

-@classmethod def load_from_somewhere(cls, somewhere): # Note: __new__ does not call __init__. obj = cls.__new__(cls) # Don't forget to call any polymorphic base class initializers super(MyClass, obj).__init__() # Load the piece(s) of obj that you want to from somewhere. obj._state = load_from_somewhere(somewhere) return obj
+- Load this thing from somewhere and give back an instance which will become the global singleton and which may (see below) be saved (via - save()) at program exit time.- Oh, in case this is handy, here’s a reminder how to write a factory method that doesn’t call the c’tor in python: - @classmethod def load_from_somewhere(cls, somewhere): # Note: __new__ does not call __init__. obj = cls.__new__(cls) # Don't forget to call any polymorphic base class initializers super(MyClass, obj).__init__() # Load the piece(s) of obj that you want to from somewhere. obj._state = load_from_somewhere(somewhere) return obj - Parameters:

 - Returns: